grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/04 Expose  Your Application.md

 </CodeGroup>

-You can retrieve the external IP address and store in an environment variable (`SVC_IP` in this example) using the following command:
+You can retrieve the external IP address and store it in an environment variable (`SVC_IP` in this example) using the following command:

 <CodeGroup labels={["Linux/MacOS", "Windows PowerShell"]}>